locationtech/jts/README.md

 JTS Topology Suite
 ==================

-Welcome to the repository for the JTS Topology Suite.
 The JTS Topology Suite is a Java library for creating and manipulating vector geometry.
 It also provides a comprehensive set of geometry test cases, and the TestBuilder GUI application for working with and visualizing geometry and JTS functions.

 #### ![LocationTech](https://pbs.twimg.com/profile_images/2552421256/hv2oas84tv7n3maianiq_normal.png) JTS is in incubation with the [LocationTech](http://www.locationtech.org) working group of the Eclipse Foundation.